mcmtilman/MathRules/README.md

 * an index in a parameter list;
 * an if-then-else condition;
 * a (recursive) function call;
+* applying a mapping function on a list of values;
-* mapping a function onto a list of values.
+* applying a reduction function on a list of values.

 ## Dependencies